-If you blueberries, blueberry muffins, blueberry pancakes, sweet breads, etc., then you’re in for a treat!
-This densely moist bread is packed with mouthfuls of bursting blueberries!
+If you LOVE blueberries, blueberry muffins, blueberry pancakes, etc., then you’re in for a treat!
+This dense-but-moist bread is packed with mouthfuls of bursting blueberries!
 I tested out a few recipes and modified through trial and error, omitting, replacing, and adding as I went.
 This final recipe has the perfect balance of density, moisture, and sweetness.
 The grated zucchini provides moisture and you wouldn’t even know that someone had the nerve to sneak in…*gasp* zucchini! 🙂

 So—why on earth would someone want to put zucchini in a sweet bread?
 It’s a vegetable.
 I’m not a food expert so I will share the information I learned from research.
 It’s because once upon a time successful farmers and home gardeners would have pounds upon pounds of zucchini and did not know what to do with them all…so they added them to baked goods.
 Zucchini is very prolific once it starts to thrive (assuming your zucchini crop was spared by the sesiid moths, Melittia Satyriniformis, that lay their eggs on the base of young zucchini plants, thus producing vine-boring larvae that destroy the entire plant, living and growing inside the tubular vines).
 Zucchini has a mild flavor and is high in water content, providing moisture to baked goods.
 That’s the longer than necessary short answer. 🙂

 Always try to use organic ingredients when possible.
 The grocery bill can add up quickly and not all produce are covered in harmful pesticides.
 As a general rule, I follow the Dirty Dozen, Clean 15 list.
 I have been a loyal fan since 2004, when they first started.
 FYI, blueberries are listed as #15 and zucchini squash is #27.
 The lower the number, the higher the level of pesticides.

 - 3 eggs